-The beaches of the Big Island are unlike those you find back home.
-Hawaii is – geologically speaking – a very young island and there are no miles and miles of pristine white powder-sand beaches as you can find on the other, older, Hawaiian Islands.
-Instead, prepare for beaches made out of pitch black sand, crystal green sand, coarse white sand, coral and even newly formed lava rocks.
+Beaches on the Big Island are unlike those you find back home.
+The island of Hawai’i is geologically speaking a very young island and there are no miles and miles of pristine white powder-sand beaches as you can find on the other, older, Hawaiian Islands.
+Instead, get ready for beaches made out of pitch black sand, crystal green sand, coarse white sand, coral and even newly formed lava rocks.

 Because the Big Island is still very young, new beaches appear and disappear regularly.
-The beaches we discuss in this article are already well established and – with the possible exception of “magic sands” beach – will always be there.
+All but one of the beaches we discuss in this article are already well established and will be there.
+Only “magic sands” tends to be a bit fickle.

 These are the most visited beaches on the Big Island.
 You can zoom and navigate the map via the embedded icons, and click on the beach/palm icons to get more information on each beach.
-In these descriptions, we link to a more in-depth article this beach including pictures.
-(This is still work-in-progress.
-Right now only our 9 favorite beaches have such a dedicated page (back to top)
+In these descriptions, we link to a more in-depth article this beach including pictures. (back to top)

 Take care in and around the water.
 As peaceful and inviting as the ocean may look – and often is, it also commands respect.
 Strong, hidden currents can overpower even the most seasoned swimmers.
 Avoid walking on coral as it may cut your feet, as well as damage the coral.
 Sea urchins also live in crevices between rocks and coral.
 Never turn your back to the ocean, and always follow posted signs.
 More practical tips are: (back to top)